 Signatures brings together a variety of filmmakers whose common feature is that they have developed and maintained a very personal, signature style.
 Building a body of work without concessions, their careers are sometimes celebrated, sometimes relegated to an obscure side-paths within the world of cinema.
-From Albert Serra to Lav Diaz, from John Gianvito to Phillip Garrel, these single-minded auteurs prove that it is still possible to forge a unique and coherent oeuvre.
+From Albert Serra to Lav Diaz, from Angela Schanelec to Phillip Garrel, these single-minded auteurs prove that it is still possible to forge a unique and coherent oeuvre.

 Drawing upon cinematic memories.

 Each year Regained presents around a dozen features, documentaries and film-related art that either explicitly or implicitly establish a particular dialogue with cinema’s history.
-These include film essays, restaurations, remakes, portraits, found footage films, but also a performance or installation that revives forgotten characteristics of the medium.
+These include film essays, restorations, remakes, portraits, found footage films, but also a performance or installation that revives forgotten characteristics of the medium.

 Filmmakers in Focus and Retrospectives

-Those who deserve the extra attention
+Those who deserve the extra attention.

 Each edition IFFR presents one or more bodies of work that deserves to be (re)discovered.
 Usually at the occasion of a new film by the filmmaker, his or her artistic trajectory is brought back into consideration with a focus programme or even a full retrospective.